 also, with a special human touch.

-These scans serve to provide learners with a guide – with suggested fingerings and directions – for listeners to shortcut their learning process, and perhaps find a more meaningful way to tackle a technical challenge.
+These serve to provide learners with a guide – with suggested fingerings and directions – for listeners to shortcut their learning process, and perhaps find a more meaningful way to tackle a technical challenge.